 3. Wes Craven turned down New Line’s offer to direct and re-write their script

-“The script I saw was written by William Kotzwinkle.
-He’s obviously a gifted writer, but when they had problems with the script they came to me and my [writing] partner Bruce Wagner to rewrite it.
+“When they had problems with the script they came to me and my [writing] partner Bruce Wagner to rewrite it.
 Bruce and I thought if we were going to be approached, we should be approached as artists of the original material.
 So, New Line went off to do some more work with the script they had.”

 Translation: he really wanted to do that time travel thing.